Thank you for visiting my Norway facts page. Here you'll find some highlights about the country of Norway, the beautiful "Jewel of the North".

 The size of the mainland is 323,802 Km2 (kvadratkilometer)

 More Norway facts...
-Norway's western coastline is washed by the North Atlantic Ocean.
+Norway's western coastline is constantly washed by the North Atlantic Ocean.

-Norway borders The North Sea to the south-west, it connects into the Skagerrak Strait in the southeast, which also washes the shores of the Jutland Peninsula of Denmark; the south-west coast of Sweden and to west up the coast line, the Norwegian Sea and another ocean, the Barents Sea, an arm of the Arctic Ocean to the north.
-Norway borders Russia, Finland and Sweden to the east.
+Norway borders The North Sea to the south-west, it connects into the Skagerrak Strait in the southeast, which also meets the shores of the Jutland Peninsula of Denmark; the south-west coast of Sweden and to west up the coastline, the Norwegian Sea and another ocean, the Barents Sea, an arm of the Arctic Ocean to the north.
+Norway borders Russia, Finland, and Sweden to the east.